dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 ### What would you like to see changed to M+ Feral
 ![Image](https://cdn.discordapp.com/attachments/337894455589994517/810517034206101505/unknown.png)

-Talking from a specifically MDI perspective, the spec needs to have an AoE burst somehow, or just way more rip damage if you want a spec to be good for MDI particularly, it needs short bursty CD for AoE and ST, that or really good consistent damage, moreso even than what we have now, it needs to be reaaally good.
+Talking from a specifically MDI perspective, the spec needs to have an AoE burst somehow, or just way more rip damage if you want a spec to be good for MDI particularly, it needs short bursty CD for AoE and ST, that or really good consistent damage, even more than what we have right now, it needs to be reaaally good.

 I think if Feral ever does get something bursty for AoE, it can be one of the top specs for MDI.
 I’d also like to see PW baseline and add a new talent instead in that row.